 In October 2021, the Board and stockholders of the Company adopted the 2021 Equity Incentive Plan.
 There are currently 9,000,000 shares of common stock reserved for future issuance, with scheduled annual increases to the reserve for amounts to be determined by the Board, subject to a maximum amount.
 The Board and stockholders also adopted the 2021 Employee Stock Purchase Plan with a total of 1,300,000 shares of common stock to be reserved for future issuance.
-These plans will both become effective upon the Company's initial public offering.
+These plans both became effective upon the Company's initial public offering.

-In November 2021, the Compensation Committee of the Board approved, contingent upon the completion of the Company's initial public offering, the grant of a total of 171,075 restricted stock units ("RSUs") to its employees at an estimated preliminary aggregate fair value in the range of approximately \$4.3 million to \$4.8 million.
+In November 2021, the Compensation Committee of the Board approved, contingent upon the completion of the Company's initial public offering, the grant of a total of 171,075 restricted stock units ("RSUs") to its employees at an estimated preliminary aggregate fair value of approximately \$4.1 million.
 All of these RSUs have a time-based service condition and vest over four years.
 The estimates of the grant date fair value described above are preliminary and the actual grant date fair value associated with these awards will be finalized upon the completion of the Company's initial public offering.